 Forensic Analysis of Communication Applications: –

-All the version of Microsoft Windows consists the most crucial evidence that can be used at the time of the forensic investigation.
-In the same way, Windows 8 file history forensics can be highly useful as it contains highly imperative artifacts in metro applications such as Cache files, cookie files, email files and email directories.
-An analyst can examine and extract these vital artifacts from user activities, a normal person may not be aware of the same, that’s where these relics are stored.
+All the version of Microsoft Windows consists of the most crucial evidence that can be used at the time of the forensic investigation.
+In the same way, Windows 8 file history forensics can be highly useful as it contains highly imperative artefacts in metro applications such as Cache files, cookie files, email files and email directories.
+An analyst can examine and extract these vital artefacts from user activities.
+A normal person may not be aware of the same, that’s where these relics are stored.

-In Windows 8, Cache Files helps the investigator to view and examine contact details of the suspect such as emails and social networking sites (Twitter, Facebook, Linkedin), images and other contact data watched and shared by the person in doubt.
+In Windows 8, Cache Files helps the investigator to view and examine the contact details of the suspect such as emails and social networking sites (Twitter, Facebook, Linkedin), images.
+And other contact data watched and shared by the person in doubt.

 The location of cache file in Windows 8: – C:\Users\UserID\AppData\Local\Packages\Microsoft.windowscommunicationsapps_8wekyb3d8bbwe\

-Cookies Files helps the Forensicators to view the message exchange between the users on emails, Facebook, Twitter, and it also assists the analysts to examine the email attachments.
+Cookies Files help the Forensicators to view the message exchange between the users on emails, Facebook, and Twitter, and it also assists the analysts to examine the email attachments.

-Mail Files contains the evidence of user email artifacts such as ID of the sender, receiver, subject, and body.
+Mail Files contain evidence of user email artefacts such as the ID of the sender, receiver, subject, and body.
 It has been observed that the users’ Windows live account is the original mail directory path.

-From the Mail Directory, investigators can examine the multiple files available in the suspect email.
-Mail Directory contains different subdirectories that embrace several files with the different naming standard.
+From the Mail Directory, investigators can examine the multiple files available in the suspect’s email.
+However, Mail Directory contains different subdirectories that embrace several files with different naming standards.

 Carve Evidence From Windows 8 Registry Artifacts

-The forensic analysis of Windows registry is the key fragment of the investigation.
+The forensic analysis of the Windows registry is the key fragment of the investigation.
 The Windows registry is the hierarchical database structure that stores configuration settings and options on the Windows Operating System.
-For investigators, registry work as a mining that embraces the enormous amount of crucial data of suspect activities.
-But the extraction of artifacts from the registry is not easy because of its size and intricate structure.
+So, for investigators, registry work as mining that embraces the enormous amount of crucial data of suspect activities.
+But the extraction of artefacts from the registry is not easy because of its size and intricate structure.
 The registry is fragmented into altered files called Hives.
-During Windows 8 registry analysis, investigators can extract the artifacts from the file history folder that is located in HKU and HKLM keys.
+During Windows 8 registry analysis, investigators can extract the artefacts from the file history folder that is located in HKU and HKLM keys.

-The launch of new Windows 8 operating system creates a variation and challenges in digital forensics.
+The launch of the new Windows 8 operating system creates a variation and challenges in digital forensics.
 Forensicator needs to face these challenges with diligence and indulgence.
-The most throttling barriers faced are the forensic analysis of file history folder, simultaneous registry keys, and other related artifacts.
-The features of Windows 8 such as exploiting of social networking sites, Windows live cloud capabilities, etc., are much technical as compared to other versions of Windows.
-The above information will assist the investigator in Windows 8 file history forensics and carving out the artifacts from a suspect system.
+Although, the most throttling barriers faced are the forensic analysis of file history folders, simultaneous registry keys, and other related artefacts.
+The features of Windows 8 such as exploiting social networking sites, Windows live cloud capabilities, etc., are much more technical as compared to other versions of Windows.
+The above information will assist the investigator in Windows 8 file history forensics and carving out the artefacts from a suspect system.